-Term deposit rates remained flat last month, with 18 out of the 86 providers we track making changes to at least one term and 9 providers making improvements.
-At the time of writing, the average 12 month rate - which has not seen an improvement since December 2018 - now sits at just 0.51% p.a.
+Term deposit rates remained fairly flat last month, with 18 out of the 90 providers we track cutting rates for at least one term and 9 providers making improvements.
+At the time of writing, the average 12 month rate - which has not seen an improvement since December 2018 - sits at just 0.48% p.a.

 Peter has been working in the Australian banking and finance industry for over 20 years and oversees Mozo’s extensive product database.
 He is regularly sought out for his expert commentary and analysis on banking and interest rates trends by print, radio and TV media.

 High Livez Bond Fund – return of 5.45% p.a.*

 Invest in highly rated Australian bonds. *Total Return for the 10 years to 31 August 2021 and 5.58% p.a. since inception on 29 March 2011.
 Past performance is not indicative of future performance.
 The fund is not a bank or term deposit.

 *Different interest rates apply to different amounts or different interest payment frequencies.

 Mozo provides general product information.
 We don't consider your personal objectives, financial situation or needs and we aren't recommending any specific product to you.
 You should make your own decision after reading the PDS or offer documentation, or seeking independent advice.

 While we pride ourselves on covering a wide range of products, we don't cover every product in the market.
 If you decide to apply for a product through our website, you will be dealing directly with the provider of that product and not with Mozo.